-While the old town displays an interesting combination of ancient and medieval heritage with a vibrant nightlife, the highlight and most unique feature of Zadar is in its waterfront.
 The Morske orgulje (Sea Organ) is quite hard to notice at a first glance, but it does make sure it’s being heard.
 The marble steps leading toward the Adriatic display small tubes/whistles that create tunes driven my a combination of waves and wind.
-Listening to this music of the sea is oddly satisfying…
+Listening to this sea concert is oddly satisfying…

 Where to stay in Zadar

-Staying in the center of the action, in the old town peninsula, can easily become expensive.
-If you really wish to stay here, I’d recommend you to book your accommodation well in advance.
+Staying is the best option but can easily become expensive.
+If you really wish to stay here, I’d recommend you to book well in advance.

-Being the largest island in the Šibenik archipelago, it offers a wide range of beach possibilities within its numerous awe-inspiring coves and bay with shallow waters.
+Being the largest island in the Šibenik archipelago, it offers a wide range of beach possibilities within its numerous awe-inspiring coves and bay with shallow waters (perfect for kids!).

-Amongst the four main settlements in the island, we chose Betina to stay.
+From the 4 main settlements in the island, we chose Betina to stay.
 Easy-going and with a very local feeling and very close to Slanica Bay.
-Despite being rather small, the whole setting of the beach, including the fine sand and the surrounding olive and pine trees, felt like a hidden paradise.
+It’s a small place but the whole setting of the beach, including the fine sand, and the surrounding olive and pine trees, felt like a hidden paradise.

-If you are not in a rush, consider also going on a day trip to Kornati islands.
-Many residents of Murter own a second property there and may be able to take you out there in a boat.
-The archipelago – actually a national park – is known for its preserved raw beauty and rich maritime ecosystem.
+Discover other sandy and pebbly beaches around like Podvršak, Korisina and Čigrađa and consider a day trip to Kornati islands.
+Many locals own a second property there and may be able to take you out there in a boat.
+The archipelago is a national park and is known for its preserved raw beauty and rich maritime ecosystem.